JezerM/web-greeter/README.md

 # Web Greeter for LightDM

+A modern, visually appealing greeter for LightDM, that allows to create web based themes with HTML, CSS and JavaScript.

-This is a try to update the [Antergos web-greeter](https://github.com/Antergos/web-greeter), following what they left, so all the credits should go with them.
+This is a try to update the [Antergos web-greeter](https://github.com/Antergos/web-greeter), following what they left.

 As this is based on the [master release](https://github.com/Antergos/web-greeter/tree/master), which does some API changes, actual themes would need to do changes to work correctly.

+## Features

+- Create themes with HTML, CSS and JavaScript!
+- Should work everywhere.
+- JavaScript error handling, allowing to load the default theme.
+- Themes could be simple, or very complex.
+- Battery and brightness control.

 ## Dependencies
 |                       |     arch      |        ubuntu        |       fedora        |       openSUSE        |